TypedDict¶

 Totality also affects structural compatibility.
 You can’t use a partial

-when a total one is expected.
-Also, a total TypedDict
+TypedDict when a total one is expected.
+Also, a total TypedDict is not

 valid when a partial one is expected.